Skip to main content

 5. Dhaulagiri I (8,167 m) – Nepal

 Dhaulagiri, meaning White Mountain, is the seventh-highest peak in the world.
-While perhaps not as universally recognized for its danger as Annapurna or K2, it boasts a formidable reputation and a high historical fatality rate, often ranking among the top five deadliest.
+While not as universally recognized for its danger as Annapurna or K2, it boasts a formidable reputation and a high historical fatality rate, often ranking among the top five most deadly.

 Why is Dhaulagiri so dangerous?